 Open the form module settings by clicking the cogwheel icon.
 Navigate to Content > Email and add as many email addresses as you want.

-Separate the email addresses with commas (,) and without any spaces.
+Separate the email addresses with commas (,) with or without spaces in between.

 5. Create intelligent Divi forms with Conditional Logic